Allyce Beasley: Personal life

 Beasley married photographer Christopher Sansocie in 1970.
 They divorced in 1972.
 While appearing on Taxi, Beasley met actor Vincent Schiavelli.
-The two were married from 1985 to 1988, and they had one son, Andrea Schiavelli.
+The two were married from 1985 to 1988, and had one son, Andrea Schiavelli.
 In 1999, Beasley married for the third time to her current husband Jim Bosche, a writer.

 Beasley was diagnosed with breast cancer in 1998.
 After undergoing a partial mastectomy and stem cell transplant, she was declared cancer free.